Your money-making expert. Financial journalist, TV and radio personality.

-There are so many great ways to make extra money whilst you’re still at university.
+There’s lots of creative ways you can make money at university.
 All it takes is a little organisation, some good ideas and a willingness to put in a bit of extra work.
 In return, you get tax-free cash as a student!
 (Up to the annual allowance of £12,500, of course).

 Here are 14 ways you can make money at university:

-You can earn extra cash raiding car boot sales or selling off things you don’t want anymore.
+You can earn extra cash raiding car boot sales or selling things you don’t want anymore.
 Simply take pics of the stuff you want to get rid of and advertise it on Gumtree or eBay.
-Be aware of fees attached, but otherwise, make use of anything lying around unused at home!
+Make sure you check any potential fees, but otherwise, use anything lying around unused at home.
 Instead of throwing it out, make back some cash online.

 Don’t forget that you can sell more than just household items – you can also sell your services.
 As a student, you’ll have some really valuable knowledge to share.
 Why not put that degree to use?
-Earn back a bit of extra cash with tutoring, or offering your skills to teach online for sites like Coursera or Udemy.
+Earn back a bit of extra cash with tutoring.
+Alternatively, offer your skills to teach online for sites like Coursera or Udemy.

 Find out how you can make £80 an hour as a private tutor.

-Whilst you’re flittering from site to site, why not get paid to click on adverts, read emails or visit websites?
-Sign up for Qmee, an app on that sits on your internet browser and quantifies clicks.
+If you spend a lot of time browsing sites, you can get paid to click on adverts, read emails or visit websites.
+Sign up for Qmee, an app that sits on your internet browser and quantifies clicks.
 Just search whatever you normally would and get paid for performing routine clicks.

 Find out more about making easy money testing apps and websites.